croedel/MTECmqtt/README.md

 ## MQTT server
-The MQTT server `mtec_mqtt.py` connects to the espressif Modbus server of you M-TEC inverter, retrieves relevant data, and writes them to a MQTT broker (https://mqtt.org/) of your choice.
+The MQTT server `mtec_mqtt` connects to the espressif Modbus server of you M-TEC inverter, retrieves relevant data, and writes them to a MQTT broker (https://mqtt.org/) of your choice.
 MQTT provides a light-weight publish/subscribe model which is widely used for Internet of Things messaging.
 MQTT connectivity is implemented in many EMS or home automation tools.

 ## Setup & configuration